 SIESTA is both a method and its computer program implementation, to perform efficient electronic structure calculations and ab initio molecular dynamics simulations of molecules and solids.
 More information can be found from here.

 SIESTA is available on the Oakley cluster.
 A serial and a parallel build were created in order to meet users' computational needs.

 The SIESTA program is distributed freely to academics.
 Use of SIESTA for academic purposes requires validation.
-To obtain validation, please complete and return the "Academic Agreement to Use SIESTA", located on the Academic Agreement Forms Page.
-Commercial users need to show proof of licence in order to use SIESTA at OSC.
+In order to obtain validation, please contact OSC Help for further insruction.
+Commercial users need to show proof of license in order to use SIESTA at OSC.

 When you log into oakley.osc.edu, you are actually logged into a linux box referred to as the login node.
 To gain access to the 4000+ processors in the computing environment, you must submit your SIESTA job to the batch system for execution.

 Assume that you have a test case in your work directory (where you submit your job, represented by